aristanetworks/avd/ansible_collections/arista/avd/roles/eos_designs/docs/wan-preview.md

 - As of now, only the fundations of the `eos_designs` functionality for WAN is being introduced without any support for LAN interfaces.
 - Auto generation of Path-group IDs and other IDs.
-- The configuration of AVT policies is not supported yet and will be introduced later.
 - HA for sites will be covered in a future PR

 ## `eos_cli_config_gen` support